byuccl/ddr_rowhammer/experiments.md

 In this file, provide a summary of the various experiments that we have done from the start.
 For each experiment provide the following:
-* Provide a brief description of the goal of the experiemtn
+* Provide a brief description of the goal of the experiment
 * Indicate which board/memory was used for the experiment and what subset of the memory was tested
 * Provide a small snippet of what the output file looks like
 * Indicate where the data is currently located